 - Some stress is okay if it motivates you to get things done.

-- Too much stress can lead to health problems such as depression, and insomnia.
+- Too much stress can lead to health problems such as depression, and sleep problems.

 - Try stress-lowering activities such as yoga or writing in a journal.